Any-Dimensional Polynomial Optimization via de Finetti Theorems: Free Measures and Generalized de Finetti Theorems

-For example, if we endow $\RR^n$ with the $\ell_1$ norm, we get the entrywise $\ell_1$ norms on $\RR^{d\times n}$ and $(\RR^n)^{\otimes d}$ for all $d$.
-These norms satisfy \eqref{eq:ell1_estimate_extended} with $d_{\mc F}=1$ and $d$, respectively.
 Combining Lemma~\ref{lem:ell1_ext} with Theorem~\ref{thm:dual_deFin_general}, we obtain Theorem~\ref{thm:dual_deFin_Pseq} giving a dense subset of freely-described measures over any $\mscr D$-sequence in terms of freely-symmetrized measures over the corresponding $\mscr Z$-sequences.
-Finally, we conclude this section with an example illustrating that the error bounds obtained in Theorem~\ref{thm:dual_deFin_general} are tight.
+We end with examples illustrating that both rates are tight.